 As the connected nature of automobiles evolves, device architects face a growing array of emerging security threats.
 Whether V2X, ADAS, infotainment, or other applications, one constant in automotive design is the need for a hardware root of trust-based security implementation.
 The Rambus RT-730 is the ideal security co-processor for automotive uses.
 Based on a custom 32-bit RISC-V siloed and layered secure co-processor, along with dedicated secure memories, the RT-730 features a number of high-capability cryptographic accelerators like AES-AE-16, HMAC 512 & SHA-2, RSA 4K, ECC 521, Fast DMA, Whirlpool and a NIST compliant Random Bit Generator.
 Additionally, the RT-730 is ASIL-D ready.
-Satisfying use cases such as secure boot, EVITA HSM, and protection of propriety algorithms, the ISO-26262 compliant RT-730 is ideally suited for automotive applications where security is imperative.
+Satisfying use cases such as secure boot, EVITA HSM, and protection of propriety algorithms, the ISO-26262-ready RT-730 is ideally suited for automotive applications where security is imperative.

 The CryptoManager Root of Trust is an independent hardware security co-processor for integration into semiconductor devices, offering secure execution of user applications, tamper detection and protection, and secure storage and handling of keys and security assets.
 The Root of Trust offers chipmakers a siloed approach to security; while located on the same silicon as the main processor, the secure processing core is physically separated.
 A layered security approach enforces access to crypto modules, memory ranges, I/O pins, and other resources, and assures critical keys are available through hardware only with no access by software.